Promoting Diversity, Equity and Inclusion (DEI)

 The president of JFE Holdings has endorsed the Declaration on Action that was introduced by a group of male leaders in Japan who intend to create “A Society in which Women Shine” with the support of the government’s Gender Equality Bureau Cabinet Office.
 He also announced additional measures to support the professional development of female personnel, thereby communicating both inside and outside the company that women can play active roles at JFE.

-For more information, see:
+For more information, please refer to:

 Employment of People with Disabilities